UCSD-E4E/rct_tower_scheduler/README.md

 }
 ```
 With each item being of the correct type:
-- function: period-delimited path to a callable function followed by function name, separated by a colon
+- function: period-delimited path to a callable function followed by function name, separated by a colon; function cannot take arguments
-- inputs: list of primitive-type arguments to the given function, which the user must confirm are the correct type
 - starting time:
   - hour: hour at which to start [0, 23]
   - minute: minute at which to start [0, 59]